What is a School Council?

 - Moral reasoning skills

 - Develops self-esteem and self-confidence

 This year School Council has been lucky enough to have 11 brilliant and very inspired representatives elected by their peers.
 We have 1 child from each class in the school.
+Foundation class send 2 representatives to meetings but change them throughout the year.
 In our first meeting we assigned representatives with roles and responsibilities with the goal of having our school council run by the pupils for the pupils.